1948 Pittsburgh Pirates season

 The 1948 Pittsburgh Pirates season was the 67th season of the Pittsburgh Pirates franchise; the 62nd in the National League.
 The Pirates finished fourth in the league standings with a record of 83–71.
+It was the first season the Pirates sported Black and Gold as the teams official colors, matching them with the city's other professional sports teams who also use Black and Gold as their colors, which they all still use to this day.